-Few things catch your eye as well as a well planted, grown in vivarium.
-Mimicking a lush jungle, vivariums are fairly simple to set up and maintain, especially with the advent of Complete Vivarium Kits.
+Few things catch your eye like a well-planted vivarium.
+Mimicking lush jungles, vivaria are fairly simple to set up and maintain, especially with the advent of Complete Vivarium Kits.

-One aspect of vivarium creation that is often overlooked is the construction of a background.
-We’ve already touched on this subject before with our tutorial on How to Construct a Fake Rock Background, but this blog entry will explore a much more simple, straightforward approach – making a background out of wood and spray foam.
+One often overlooked aspect of vivarium creation is the construction of a background.
+We've already touched on this subject with our tutorial on How to Construct a Fake Rock Background, but this blog entry will explore a much simpler, more straightforward approach: making a background out of wood, silicone and spray foam.

-There are several supplies you’ll need before you get started.
-Needed quantities of the various supplies will vary quite a bit based on the size of the background you’re making, so estimate what you’ll need before going shopping.
-If you want to make it easy, pick up a Josh’s Frogs Vivarium Background Construction Kit.
+There are several supplies you'll need before you get started.
+The quantities you'll need will vary based on the size of the background you're making, so estimate what you'll need you go shopping.
+If you want to make it easy, pick up a Josh's Frogs Vivarium Background Construction Kit.

-Before you start constructing your background, thoroughly clean the inside of your tank with rubbing alcohol and let it air dry.
+Before constructing your background, thoroughly clean the inside of your tank with rubbing alcohol and let it air dry.
 This will allow maximum adhesion of the spray foam when you use it.
-For this build, we’re using an Exo Terra Glass Terrarium.
-Lay the tank flat on it’s back.
+For this build, we're using an Exo Terra Glass Terrarium.
+Lay the tank flat on its back.

-If not using net cups, disregard this step.
+If you aren't using net pots, disregard this step.
 Net pots make planting the finished background much easier, and allow the plants to establish much more quickly.

 Spend some time looking at the empty tank, and positioning the wood how you'd like it.